edburtnieks-private/portfolio/content/posts/auszra-research.md

 ### 4. How can I help?

+Based on previous questions on what our users would want to do, we can provide our solutions to those problems.

 * Introduction and inspiration about this specific method of learning a new language
 * Clear steps and application that will save time by using this method
 * Responsive design
 * Translate site in different languages

 ### 5. Who are the competitors?
 What have they done?

+Sometimes it is useful to see what similar existing tools, websites, applications exist out there.
+What makes your one stand out?
+What are the common features between them?
+What are the noticable differences that makes one better than other?

 * Duolingo
 * Memrise